 The Current State of Digital Dentistry

 As advancements are made in digital procedures and new materials emerge to complement these processes, it seems that our standards for what is considered acceptable have declined (Figure 1).
 Poorly executed dentistry is seen all too often.
 The same norms for esthetics that we once fought to improve in the 1970s are now “good enough” because a machine made them.
-Machines can make our lives easier; however, machines are about 80% of the work of the dental technician, but it’s 20% of the human touch that makes 100% of the difference with patients.1 But that 20% now is accomplished in different ways and possibly a little harder to achieve.
+Machines can make our lives easier; however, machines are about 80% of the work of the dental technician, but it’s 20% of the human touch that make 100% of the difference with patients.
+But that 20% now is accomplished in different ways and possibly a little harder to achieve.
 Time must be made to learn these new procedures by all involved.
 Constant and continuous improvement is what makes any profession great, and dentistry is certainly no exception.
 Our minds, experiences, the care, and responsibility that we have for our patients, as well as each technician’s unique talents, play the largest role, even in CAD/CAM dentistry.

 Plastic vs. Zirconia Screw-Retained Prosthesis

 Denture teeth are beautiful.
-If they are set properly, the smile of a patient with edentulism can be beautifully restored with a plastic prosthesis.2 However, one of the latest players in the dental arena is the implant-supported zirconia hybrid denture.
+If they are set properly, the smile of a patient with edentulism can be beautifully restored with a plastic prosthesis.
+However, one of the latest players in the dental arena is the implant-supported zirconia hybrid denture.
 But, even for some, it seems that this has been another reason to say “good enough” in regard to esthetics and function.
 A plethora of zirconia hybrids that do not resemble natural teeth or tissue have bombarded the market.1 However, these zirconia hybrids are worth investing time to learn to implement because they solve a number of problems that plastic hybrid dentures have: denture teeth that “pop off” because of the rigidity and strong forces, discoloration of the plastic, odors that the plastic retains, loss of vertical dimension with time, debonding from the bar, and cracking (Figure 2).1

-Working with zirconia restorations is technique sensitive,3 and each step in fabricating these restorations is equally as important.
+Working with zirconia restorations is technique sensitive, and each step in fabricating these restorations is equally as important.
 The scan, computer design, green-stage manipulation of shading and shaping, milling of the zirconia, and ceramic touches of the pink layers all need the human touch for the final product to appear natural.
 Milling machines on the market are similar in that the device itself does not make much difference in whether the restoration looks natural.
 Much like a dentist’s handpieces, many similar milling devices are on the market, but the outcome of a tooth preparation is totally dependent on the skill and knowledge of the operator, not just the equipment.
 The same is true with CAD/CAM technology.
 Each laboratory technician has unique skills and talents.
 However, the individual’s vision is what makes the difference, not the machine.
 The only reason that unnatural CAD/CAM restorations are abundant is because the human touch has been omitted.1

 This article will illustrate this point using treatment with a full-arch implant-supported zirconia restoration as an example.
-The importance and the critical factors are: gaining and maintaining health of the tissue by having an intaglio surface that is easily cleanable (without this, failure is inevitable)4 (Figure 3 and Figure 4); and beautiful, natural esthetics that mimic nature (Figure 5).
+The importance and the critical factors are: gaining and maintaining health of the tissue by having an intaglio surface that is easily cleanable (without this, failure is inevitable) (Figure 3 and Figure 4); and beautiful, natural esthetics that mimic nature (Figure 5).

-Through research and study, different processes have been developed that make life easier and more predictable while saving time for the dentist, patient, and technician.
+Through research and study, different processes have been developed that make life easier and more predictable while saving time for the doctor, patient, and technician.
 The dental industry is constantly changing, and the traditional models do not work as they used to.
 Plastic screw-retained dentures have lost their appeal, and their zirconia counterparts, which present more esthetic and longer-lasting results, are quickly taking their place in the market.1

 The Intaglio Surface